aspose-barcode/Aspose.BarCode-for-Java/README.md

-# Barcode Generation & Recognition Library for Java
+# Barcode Generation & Recognition Library for Java Applications

 [Aspose.BarCode for Java](https://products.aspose.com/barcode/java) is a robust and reliable barcode generation and recognition component, written in Java, it allows developers to quickly and easily add barcode generation and recognition functionality to their Java applications.